manulorente/linux-foundation-lfs101/README.md

 Suppose you have two files with some similar columns.
 You have saved employees’ phone numbers in two files, one with their first name and the other with their last name.
 You want to combine the files without repeating the data of common columns.
 How do you achieve this?

-The above task can be achieved using join, which is essentially an enhanced version of paste.
+The above task can be achieved using `join`, which is essentially an enhanced version of `paste`.
 It first checks whether the files share common fields, such as names or phone numbers, and then joins the lines in two files based on a common field.

 ![Join](images/join.png)

-To combine two files on a common field, at the command prompt type join file1 file2 and press the Enter key.
+To combine two files on a common field, at the command prompt type `join file1 file2` and press the `Enter` key.

 For example, the common field (i.e. it contains the same values) among the phonebook and cities files is the phone number, and the result of joining these two files is shown in the screen capture.

 ![Join2](images/join2.png)

-split is used to break up (or split) a file into equal-sized segments for easier viewing and manipulation, and is generally used only on relatively large files.
-By default, split breaks up a file into 1000-line segments.
+`split` is used to break up (or split) a file into equal-sized segments for easier viewing and manipulation, and is generally used only on relatively large files.
+By default, `split` breaks up a file into 1000-line segments.
 The original file remains unchanged, and a set of new files with the same name plus an added prefix is created.
 By default, the x prefix is added.
-To split a file into segments, use the command split infile.
+To split a file into segments, use the command `split infile`.

-To split a file into segments using a different prefix, use the command split infile [prefix].
+To split a file into segments using a different prefix, use the command `split infile [prefix]`.

 ![Split](images/split.png)

-We will apply split to a dictionary file of almost 500,000 lines:
+We will apply `split` to a dictionary file of almost 500,000 lines:

 ```bash
 wc -l /usr/share/dict/words